Car subwoofer buying guide

 Once you know what type of subwoofer or system you'd like to buy, comparing specs can be helpful in making your decision.
 Here are some key specs to consider:

 - Power — If you want a system that really booms, there's no substitute for plenty of power.
 Pay attention to RMS power ratings, not peak power ratings.
 RMS ratings measure continuous power handling or output and are a much more realistic measure than peak power.
-Make sure you match the sub's power handling to your amp's power output.
+Make sure the sub can at least handle your amp's output power.

 - Sensitivity — Sensitivity goes hand-in-hand with power to achieve high output.
 A sub that has a higher sensitivity rating requires less power to produce the same amount of sound as a model with a lower sensitivity rating.